The Importance of Fruit Quality Control & Testing: Pineapples

 Uniformity over size and shape, firmness, color, straightness and size of leaves, and the range of soluble solids are all factors that contribute to the quality control decisions made when looking after a pineapple harvest.
 Adding consistency and control to this process is a win for all stakeholders in the fresh produce industry.

 Common Pineapple Defects

-The following defects are the ones that are most likely to affect pineapple quality across the supply chain:
+The following defects are the ones that are most likely to affect pineapple fruit quality across the supply chain:

 Common Attributes for Pineapple Quality Evaluation